zhangmo123456/GSC/README.md

-# Geographical Social-economic Cascading (GSC) model
+# Geographic Social-economic Cascading (GSC) model

-This document includes a test dataset for the Geographical Social-economic Cascading (GSC) model, and the web version of the GSC model can be accessed at https://gscmodel.shinyapps.io/gscm/
+This document includes a test dataset for the Geographic Social-economic Cascading (GSC) model, and the web version of the GSC model can be accessed at https://gscmodel.shinyapps.io/gscm/

 Users can also download GSC desktop version (GSC_v0.1.exe).